How to Build a Zip Code Polygon Database

 The method above makes the most of the available data points, but you can improve the accuracy of your database if you know something about the postal system.

-Postal codes are most commonly based on administrative divisions.
-For instance, in France, postal codes usually cover one or more entire municipalities, locally known as communes.
+Zip codes are most commonly based on administrative divisions.
+For instance, in France, zip codes usually cover one or more entire municipalities, locally known as communes.
 This knowledge can help you refine your postal boundaries by aligning them with municipalities.

 So, how do you leverage administrative division data?